-A spectacular quest by land, fjord and sea.
+The Hurtigruten & Norway in a nutshell® tour is a spectacular quest by land, fjord and sea.
 Cruise the western coastline of Norway with Hurtigruten and ride Europe’s top scenic rail journeys on the famous Norway in a nutshell® tour.

 Experience the UNESCO World Heritage fjords Geirangerfjord and Nærøyfjorden, a costal cruise with Hurtigruten and the popular Norway in a nutshell® tour.